beetbox/beets/docs/reference/config.rst

 .. _YAML: http://yaml.org/

-The remainder of this document describes the numerous configuration options that are available in beets.
+The rest of this page describes the dizzying litany of configuration options that are available in beets.
 You might also want to see an :ref:`example <config-example>`.